Starting Ardour

 Starting Ardour From the Command Line (Linux)

 Like (almost) any other program on Linux, Ardour can be started on the command line.
-Type the following command in a terminal window:
+Type the following command in a terminal window, adjust the path for your version of the program:

 To start Ardour with an existing session, use: